Duration

 The provisional training schedule is available on the website: https: //cybercrime.edu.umontpellier.fr/ "

-EU1: Introduction to Networks and the Internet
+UE1: Introduction to networks and the Internet

-- Organisation and physical structure of networks
+- Network organization and physical structure

 - Technical characteristics of the Internet network (TCP/IP, DNS, WiFi, etc.)